jlinford/sc19-bof/index.md

   * Whamcloud, _Carlos Thomaz_
   * ... and more!
 Full lineup TBD.
 * [5min] Live Poll
   * Take audience feedback to drive the conversation and seed questions for the panel session.
-Example questions:
-    * Can Arm take the lead in HPC [at Exascale / in interconnects]?
-    * What are your biggest concerns for Arm HPC?
 * [55min] Panel of Experts
   * Rui Oliveira, _University of Minho, INESC TEC_
   * Simon McIntosh-Smith, _University of Bristol, GW4_